-The units are equipped with EEPROM memory that will store user settings such as the last set point, MENU options, user changed calibration points, and logged data points.
+The units are equipped with EEPROM memory that will store user settings such as the last set point, MENU options, user changed calibration points, logged data points, and all programmed sequence values.
 The stored values will be recalled each time the unit powers up to maintain the configuration of the previous session.